-Alessandra (Ale) consults in the innovation space with a special interest in partnership strategies, team design and community building.
+Alessandra (Ale) consults in Brand Experience with a special interest in partnership strategies and community building.
 Having spent half of her career in advertising and the other half in design/innovation, Ale can help companies create amazing brand experiences for growth.
 She’s a creative with a business strategy mind.
 She has won 18 industry awards and was in Fast Company’s “League of extraordinary women” with 60 other amazing ladies like Hillary Clinton, Oprah.
 Ale is the co-founder of SheSays an award-winning global organization focused on the advancement of women in the creative industries.
 She learned by doing on what makes communities grow and thrive.

 Craig has spent the last 20+ years working in the creative industry.
 He’s been lucky to work with some of the world’s most recognized brands while working in some of the world’s best advertising agencies.
 Since creating and launching the ‘Hello Tomorrow’ brand platform for Emirates Airline and building the ‘In-House’ agency at Staples, Craig found his love for close client engagement.
 He combines a creative agency mentality with an in-house agency agility.
 Craig spends much of his time learning and honing his love for creativity, productivity and human-improvement.
 An advocate of Simon Sinek’s Start With Why and Sir Ken Robinson’s The Element, Craig likes to get under the bonnet of brands and a have genuine connection with the people he collaborates with, making life less stressful and work more enjoyable.